Mr H Jones

 Head of Geography

-Mr Littlewood graduated from University College London with a BA in Geography.
+Mr Littlewood graduated from the University College London with a BA in Geography.
 He then completed a PGCE at the Institute of Education, where he is also currently studying for a Masters in Geography Education.
 He is also a Staff Governor for the school.

 He previously taught Geography at The Petchey Academy in Dalston, East London.